TheLostLambda/ms2graphs/README.md

 Na+ GM-AEJA-GM-AEJ (Anhydro) |2
 Na+ GM-AEJA-GM-AEJ|2
 GM-AEJA-GM-AEJ|2

+GM-AQK(AA)
+GM-AQKAA
+GM-AQK(A)A

+GM-AEJA=GM-AEJA
 ```

 # Questions

+- Wasn't the link type supposed to be switched from 2 to 3 on branching?
+- Related, does swapping node 1 and 2 effect the link type?
+- What to do about dimers linked by glycosidic *and* peptide bonds?
+- Are we interested at all in trimers and beyond?

 - What are the "mods" in the `masses.txt` file?
 Are they the numbers after the inferred structures in MS1?
 They are applied per-residue in the node list, marking how their masses differ from the canonical mass